 Omphalocele affects 1 to 2 in 10,000 children.
 It’s more common in babies of mothers over age 35.

 Omphalocele at Seattle Children’s

-We have treated many children with omphalocele at Seattle Children's.
+We have treated many children with omphalocele at Seattle Children’s.
 Our surgeons have a great deal of experience with this condition.
-Our doctors worked on some of the surgical treatments that have significantly lowered the death rate for some types of omphalocele.
+Our doctors worked on some of the surgical treatments that have greatly lowered the death rate for some types of omphalocele.

 We are a national pioneer in treating children with omphalocele that is several inches across.
 Doctors call this condition giant omphalocele.
 Compared to other reports in the medical literature, we have great success in treating children with giant omphalocele.